Endorsed Study Model

 - Advertise the study on the AGITG website;

-- Invite presentations at the ASM;
+- Invite presentations at the ASM; and

 - CAP review and feedback: lay summary of concept and master Participant Information Sheet and Consent Form.

+The AGITG encourages investigators to submit concepts requiring ‘endorsement’ or ‘sponsorship’ for consideration.
 Investigators requesting AGITG endorsement of concepts must agree to the following governance framework:

 - An AGITG Member is an Investigator on the study.